How Skill-Based Assessments Enable Data-driven Tech Hiring

 Examine your application form conversion rates, for example, to see whether you need to make changes to your queries or revamp your website.
 Look at applicant demographics to discover whether you’re discriminatory against protected classes unintentionally.

 Recruitment yield ratios, for example, can show you how many applications you’ll need to make a single hiring.
 Consider outsourcing or re-advertising the position if you have received too few applicants.

 Make recruiting judgments that are more objective (and legally sound).

-A successful recruiting approach, for example, is to choose the best applicant based on assessment (codathon and stackathon file based) scores and structured interview outcomes.
+A successful recruiting approach, for example, is to choose the best applicant based on skill-based assessments (codathon and stackathon file based) scores and structured interview outcomes.

 Improve the hiring quality

 The distinction between an A-player and a C-player is significant.
 Short-term and long-term, hiring the greatest personnel will considerably increase your company’s success.

 Traditional hiring, on the other hand, might be difficult.
 It’s not always the case that how well a candidate appears in an interview translates into how well they’ll do on the job.
 However, by using data-driven recruitment, you may greatly improve your odds of making the appropriate recruits.

 Make the application process enjoyable.

 If your company has an online application process, you’ll want to make it as simple and enjoyable as possible.
 Include video applications, skill games such as codathons and hackathons, or work-life scenario-based questions.
 Keep any legalities, bureaucracy, and other details for after the hire, and make sure the procedure you put in place is enjoyable.